Competitive Auctions with Imperfect Predictions: Introduction

 \subsection{Our Results}

 In this paper, we investigate the learning-augmented competitive setting where the auctioneer is given the prediction $\hat{v}_i$ for the private value $v_i$ of each bidder $i$.
+The predicted values are public information for all bidders.
 Based on the different feasibility constraints of the auctioneer, we have considered three specific competitive auctions, namely \textit{digital good auctions}, \textit{limited supply auctions}, and \textit{general downward-closed permutation environments}.
 In the digital good auction, there is no feasibility constraint since the digital good can be duplicated infinitely and allocated arbitrarily.
 In limited supply auctions, the service can only be allocated to a limited number of bidders.
 In the general downward-closed permutation environments, the constraint is only required to be downward-closed, i.e. the subset of a feasible set is also feasible.
 We also consider the setting where the bidders arrive in a random order, which is called \textit{online auctions}.